wp-plugins/bp-registration-options/readme.txt

 6. Approve, deny or ban new members:

 == Changelog ==

+= 4.2.7 =
+* Fixed issue with widget listing prevention overwriting other potential existing values.
+* Update copy in readme and plugin headings.

 = 4.2.6 =
 * Preventive measures for potential XSS security issues with add_query_arg()